-For 2015, we combine our most popular mountaineering school with Alpenglow’s Rapid Ascent system to create an ideal long-weekend climbing expedition.
+This expedition is a combination of our most popular mountaineering school with Alpenglow’s Rapid Ascent system to create the ideal long-weekend climbing trip.
 It has never before been possible to safely and comfortably climb to over 19,000 feet in less than a week.
 This has meant that many busy climbers did not have the time to attempt a high altitude peak.
 We change that by utilizing Hypoxico pre-acclimatization tents at home for 4-weeks prior to the expedition, along with unparalleled logistics in Ecuador perfected over decades of leading expeditions here.
 This pre-acclimatization system is the same one used by all of our Everest teams since 2012, successfully shortening their climb by 50%, and increasing our safety and success.

 Cotopaxi, the world’s highest active volcano (19,347 feet/5,897 meters), is heavily glaciated and remote yet also easily accessible.
 It is the ideal peak to learn and practice the skills essential to high altitude climbing, in a long weekend.